OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 ## 6.6 Next Links ##

--- TODO: MUSTHAVE 6.6 Next Links write this.
+A response MAY be a partial result.
+It will then use a <ref>next link (link to core doc)</ref> to tell the client how to request the next page of data.

+To represent an next link the response MUST include a name/value pair.
+The name MUST be `__next`.
+The value MUST be a string containing a URL that the client can use to request the next page of data.

 ## 6.7 Inline Count ##

 A response MAY contain an inline count.
 See <ref>core doc `$inlinecount`</ref> for details.

-To represent an inline count, the response MUST include a name/value pair.
+To represent an inline count the response MUST include a name/value pair.
 This pair MUST come before any link name/value pairs.
 The name MUST be `__count`.
-The value must be a number equal to the total number of links addressed by the request.
+The value MUST be a number equal to the total number of links addressed by the request.

 ## 6.8 Service Document ##